 No particular treatment is necessary when bleeding is noted early in pregnancy.
-Neither bedrest, hormone treatments, nor other medicines improve the health of a pregnancy in which bleeding is noted.
+Bedrest, hormone treatments, nor other medicines improve the health of a pregnancy in which bleeding is noted.
 If your blood type is negative (e.g., A negative), your health care provider may wish to treat you with an injection of RhoGAM to prevent problems in future pregnancies.

 When will I have an ultrasound?
 And is it necessary to have one?

 Ultrasounds are obtained during pregnancy for two reasons.
-The first is to help diagnose the cause of a particular symptom or physical finding, and the second is to screen for problems that might be present but have not caused symptoms.
+The first is to help diagnose the cause of a particular symptom or physical finding, and the second is to screen for problems or conditions that might be present but have not caused symptoms.
 Ultrasounds obtained for the first reason are done when the problem arises; for example, at the time of pain or bleeding or if your health care provider thinks that the size of your uterus is smaller than expected for the age of the pregnancy.

 Should I have a blood test for Down syndrome?

 The decision to pursue genetic testing is a personal one.
 If a severe birth defect or syndrome were detected, would you consider pregnancy termination (abortion)?
 Would you just want to know so you could prepare yourself and others before the birth?
 Medical management of a continuing pregnancy will probably not change based on the results of the test.

 While these decisions are difficult, it is perhaps best to consider the issue before proceeding with testing.
 Getting information simply for the sake of having information is not always best.